Emergency Medicine

 The Accreditation Council of Graduate Medical Education requires each physician in graduate medical education to complete a research project with academic merit.
 Examples of projects include case reports, systematic reviews, or clinical research.
 Residents may start their own projects or join an ongoing project.
 This decision is made in concert with the resident’s mentor and research faculty.

-Projects are reviewed at the monthly EM Research meeting.
+Projects are reviewed at the EM Research meeting.
 NewYork-Presbyterian Queens utilizes a structured point system that assigns numerical points to each project and type and scholarly activity.
 Residents must accumulate 100 points to satisfy their research requirement.

 Support